SolarInstallerMe/solarinstallerme.github.io/_posts/2023-02-22-a-comprehensive-guide-to-different-solar-panel-types.md

 ---
-featured: false
 layout: post
-author: John
+title: A Comprehensive Guide to Different Solar Panel Types
+featured: "false"
 image: /assets/images/solar-panel-illustration.jpg
 categories:
   - solar
-title: A Comprehensive Guide to Different Solar Panel Types
+author: John
 ---

 When it comes to solar panels, there are three main types: monocrystalline, polycrystalline, and thin-film.
 Each type has its own unique advantages and disadvantages, and understanding these differences can help you make an informed decision when selecting solar panels for your home or business